joshuadickey/baz-net/README.md

 # Setup the Environment:

-### _Creating the Python Environment:_
+### _Use CONDA to create the Python Environment:_

-_Ensure that Anaconda is installed on your system, then create a new conda virtual environment named __SeisTF2__, and activate it:_
+_Ensure that Anaconda is installed on your system, then create a new conda virtual environment named __BazEnv__, and activate it:_

-    conda create -n SeisTF2
+    conda env create -f environment.yml

-    conda activate SeisTF2
+    conda activate BazEnv

-_Next, install the basic anaconda packages, geoscience packages, xgboost and gpu acceleration packages:_

-    conda install -c anaconda anaconda

-    conda install -c conda-forge obspy cartopy geographiclib

-_Finally, use pip to install tensorflow 2.0 with gpu support:_

-    pip install tensorflow

-### _Running the Notebook:_
+### _Use PIP3 to create the Python Environment:_

+_Ensure that venv is installed on your system, then create a new virtual environment:_

+    python3 -m venv env

+    python3 -m pip install -r requirements.txt

+# Running the Notebook:

-_Save the contents of this git repository to your local computer, open a terminal in the folder where it resides, then type the following:_
+_Save the contents of this git repository to your local computer, open a terminal in the folder where it resides, activate your env created above, then type the following:_

-    conda activate SeisTF2

     jupyter notebook